Saskia Baden was born and raised in Western North Carolina and now lives and works

 Pete Mauney lives and works and likes the dark.

 Morel has been creating steel sculptures and restoring existing works for several decades.
-His local art installations include a riverfront sculpture at China Pier in Peekskill composed of recycled piping from the old Fleischmann gin plant.
-Another of his riverfront works of recycled materials is permanently installed at the Mid-Hudson Bridge (between Poughkeepsie and Highland).
-He also completed the refurbishing of an antique bronze sculpture portraying St. Augustine for St. Augustine’s Church in Ossining, where it is the central focus for a church plaza and park created around it.
-He also completed 15 works of recycled materials for installation as roadside art along Route 9, sponsored by Peekskill area industry, as well as completing a life-size abstract steel sculpture that is permanently installed at the Marist College Student Center in Poughkeepsie.
-His work is also found in many private collections.
+His local art installations include a riverfront sculpture at China Pier in Peekskill composed of recycled piping from the old Fleischmann gin plant, a permanent installation of recycled materials at the Mid-Hudson Bridge (between Poughkeepsie and Highland), the refurbishing of an antique bronze sculpture portraying St. Augustine for St. Augustine’s Church in Ossining, where it is the central focus for a church plaza and park created around it, and 15 works of recycled materials installed as roadside art along Route 9, sponsored by Peekskill area industry.

 In 2006 published first children’s book, “Animabcdaire” which she wrote and illustrated.
 She now works as a freelance artist and illustrator.